jpd002/Play-/README.md

 cmake --build . --config Release
 ```

-### Building for macOS ###
+### Building for macOS & iOS ###
-if you dont have cmake installed, you can install it using brew with the following command `brew install cmake`
+If you don't have CMake installed on your system, you can install it using brew with the following command: `brew install cmake`.

-on macOS there is 2 ways to setup a build, using makefile or Xcode
+There are two ways to generate a build for macOS, either by using makefiles or by using Xcode.
 ```
 cd Play/build_cmake
 mkdir build